launchflow/launchflow/README.md

 ## 📖 Examples

-_Click the dropdowns below to see the deployment types that are currently supported._
+_Click the dropdowns below to see the example's code._

 <details open>
 <summary><b><font size="+1">Deploy FastAPI to ECS Fargate (AWS)</font></b></summary>